aws-samples/aws-lex-web-ui/README-connect-live-chat.md

 displayed back to the user as a message bubble.
 The conversation continues between user and agent until either party disconnects.
 Once disconnected, messages are again sent to the Lex bot.

+### TalkDesk integration

+Integration with TalkDesk is also supported, but requires configuration outside of the Web UI.
+For a full walkthrough please refer to this [blogpost](https://aws.amazon.com/blogs/machine-learning/provide-live-agent-assistance-for-your-chatbot-users-with-amazon-lex-and-talkdesk-cloud-contact-center/).

 ## Setup

 ### Configure a Connect Instance